Package size optimization: Solution for reusing old-version resources in UE

 54083749 2 files

-1. APK Path Update: The old installation path (/data/app/ + package name + random characters) will be deleted, and the new APK will be placed in a new random character directory;
+1. APK Path Update: The old installation path is deleted; the new APK is placed in a new random-character directory.

-2. Library File Update: The .so native libraries under the /lib/ directory will be completely cleared and re-extracted according to the contents of the new APK;
+2. Library Update: Native .so libraries in /lib/ are cleared and re-extracted from the new APK.

-3. Bytecode Recompilation: The system will delete the old .odex or .vdex optimization files and re-perform AOT (Ahead-Of-Time compilation) or class verification for the new APK;
+3. Bytecode Recompilation: The system deletes old .odex or .vdex optimization files and performs AOT (Ahead-Of-Time) compilation or class verification for the new APK.

-As shown, all assets outside the 1.0 version installation package (usually all dynamically downloaded parts) will remain locally.
+As shown, assets outside the 1.0 installation package (usually all dynamically downloaded parts) remain locally.

-For the requirement of major version resource reuse, what we can do is to reuse assets outside of the 1.0 installation package based on the 2.0 APP version.
+For the requirement of major version resource reuse, we can reuse assets outside the installation package of version 1.0 on top of the 2.0 app version.

 Feasibility Analysis

-Starting from UE’s underlying virtual file system, the correct operation of the game relies on loading the correct files.
-However, for a new app, some resources within the old version’s resources have become incorrect.
-Therefore, it is necessary to replace mismatched files and add files that did not exist in the old version through patches.
+Relying on UE’s virtual file system, the game depends on loading the correct files.
+For a new app, some old resources may now be incorrect, so we must use patches to replace mismatched files and add files missing from the old version.

-For UFS, we need the engine to be able to read the latest files, whether they are UASSETs, code scripts, or data files.
-For UFS, they are all just “files”; the only difference is that for UASSETs, the final list of files included in the package is only produced after COOKing.
+For UFS, we need the engine to read the latest files—whether UASSETs, script code, or data files.
+They are all “files” to UFS.
+The only difference is that UASSETs generate a final file list after COOKing.

-So, we need to calculate the differences for all files outside the installation package between versions 1.0 and 2.0.
-Since the 2.0 installation package already comes with some of the latest resources, those can be ignored.
+Thus, we need to calculate the difference for all files outside the installation package between 1.0 and 2.0 (ignoring those already included in the 2.0 APK).

-• For regular files, directly calculate the HASH value.
+• For ordinary files, calculate the HASH value directly.

-• For UASSETs, calculate the HASH value of the COOKED products.
+• For UASSETs, calculate the HASH of the COOKED artifact.

-I implemented this process during the Release export in HotPatcher.
-In previous versions, only the GUID of the original UASSET asset and its file HASH value were recorded.
-I extended this part to also record the HASH value of the COOKED file for each UASSET on each platform.
+I implemented this in the release export process of HotPatcher.
+Previous versions only recorded the GUID of original UASSETs and the HASH of the file; I extended this to record the HASH of the COOKED file for each platform.

 UASSET export information: